How to Raise Chicks

 To raise chicks, you will need some sort of brooder, a heat lamp, water trough, feed trough, and chick starter feed.

 When chicks are very little, they won't need much room in the brooder - so a large metal tub or water trough is the perfect fit!
 However, after about a week, the chicks will begin testing their wings and needing a bit more space, so you'll want to have a larger run ready for them to stretch their legs!
-Some people opt to add a fence in their current chicken run dividing it in half giving the chicks a safe place in the explore.
+Some people opt to add a fence in their current chicken run dividing it in half giving the chicks a safe place in the coop to explore.

 Depending on the time of year you decide to raise chicks, you may or may not need a heat lamp during the day.
 If your temperatures stay 75-80+ F throughout the day, don't worry about adding a heat lamp for the chicks during the daylight hours, they will be plenty warm (you will want one on them at night if your temperatures drop below 70).